-Contracts have been executed between LACOE and the Department of Health Care Services (DHCS) and with each participating LEA.
+Contracts have been executed between LACOE and DHCS and with each participating LEA.
 DHCS has switched from a traditional contract period and format to an evergreen Participation Agreement.
-Structural changes in the LEA contracts include provisions to minimizes the administrative fee payable to LACOE to those LEAs who are at risk of paying a larger percentage of their reimbursement in administrative fees to LACOE.
-This language guarantees that LACOE is providing services to LEAs in the most cost-effective and equitable manner.
+Structural changes in the LEA contracts include provisions to minimize the administrative fee payable to LACOE to LEAs who are at risk of paying a larger percentage of their reimbursement in administrative fees to LACOE.
+This language guarantees that LACOE is providing services to LEAs in the most cost-effectively and equitably.

-DHCS released reimbursements to LACOE's LEAs for FY 2018-19 Quarter 2 (\$9,286,417.05), Quarter 3 (\$9,049,894.48), in August and October 2020, respectively.
-Disbursement of these payments to LEAs occurred in October and will occur in November 2020, respectively.
-LACOE's SMAA unit gathered updated SACS codes from participating LEAs in August 2020 to secure all necessary data needed for the disbursement of payments.
+DHCS released reimbursements to LACOE's LEAs for FY 2018-19 Quarter 2 of \$9,286,417.05, Quarter 3 of \$9,050,065.10, in August and October 2020, respectively.
+Disbursement of these payments to LEAs occurred in October and November 2020, respectively.
+LACOE will disburse FY 2018-19 Quarter 4 reimbursements of \$10,082,996.81 to LEAs in February 2021.
 SMAA reimbursements should be budgeted on a cash basis by all LEAs.